Npc-coder/re2shield/README.md

 ```

 ## Updates
-### Version 0.1.6
+### Version 0.1.7
-- The __str__ method has been updated.
-Now, it returns a string that includes the version of the Re2Shield object and the number of patterns in the database.
-If the database has not been compiled, the number of patterns is displayed as 0.
-With this change, it is guaranteed that a string is always returned when printing the Re2Shield object as a string.
+- Bug Fix
+    - Fixed a bug where the version and pattern count were not being displayed correctly.

 Please refer to the [Usage](#usage) section for examples of how to use these new features.